Tobenna-Etiaba/VPN-Configuration/README.md

 # VPN-Configuration

-Here I will quickly go over how to set up a VPN(specifically Proton VPN) within the virtual machine and how to use it.
+Here I will quickly go over how to set up a VPN(specifically Proton VPN) within a virtual machine and how to use it.

 <h2>Tools Used</h2>

-- Microsoft Azure (Virtual Machines/Compute)
+- Microsoft Azure
 - Remote Desktop
 - Proton VPN